tejasnik25/Stock-Project/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Optional Environment variables for Vision validation

+The project supports optional AI vision integration to validate uploaded images more reliably.
+Configure one of the following environment variables to enable model-based image validation:

+- `OPENAI_API_KEY` — If set, the server will attempt to call the OpenAI Responses API to classify images as trading charts.
+- `VISION_API_KEY` — Alternate key for other vision providers.

+If neither key is set, the server uses heuristic checks (image MIME type and dimensions) as a fallback.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: